lewagon/ruby-101/README.md

 ```

 - In the example above, `first_name` and `last_name` were parameters and `"boris"` and `"paillard"` were the arguments
+- We `puts` what what returned from the method

 - Can call the method with variables too

 ```ruby